ProjectLibertyLabs/gateway/docs/src/GettingStarted/README.md

 To have your application interact on Frequency Testnet, you will need to register as a Provider.
 This will enable users to delegate to you, and your chain actions to be free via [Capacity](https://docs.frequency.xyz/Tokenomics/ProviderIncentives.html).

-### Create an Application Wallet
+### Create an Application Account in a Wallet

-- Open Polkadot Extension
+- Open a wallet extension such as the [Polkadot extension](https://polkadot.js.org/extension/)
 - Follow account creation steps
-- Make sure to keep the seed phrase for service configuration step
+- _Make sure to keep the seed phrase for the service configuration step_

 [Detailed Instructions](https://support.polkadot.network/support/solutions/articles/65000098878-how-to-create-a-polkadot-account)